Parsa2820/auto-comment/README.md

 # auto-comment
-Comment random 10 character string on a YouTube video
+Comment random 10 character string on a YouTube video with PyAutoGUI